 To be a new teacher is to receive constant reminders that you’re doing the most important job in the world.
 Occasionally, someone will also acknowledge that the profession has a steep learning curve, a phrase that does not begin to capture what it feels like to think that you are failing at the most important job in the world.

 That’s why I know—and can now admit—that if I were writing this my first year I’d probably focus on whatever resume-worthy accomplishments or success stories I could muster.
 Even if I shared a mistake or two, I’d take great pains to show that no children were actually harmed in the making of the story.

 What I most needed during my first year was to hear from someone who would be straightforward about how tough teaching truly is—especially when you feel like the weak link.

 Especially when everyone around you is sharing success stories, or resume-worthy accomplishments, or stories about minor mistakes in which no children were actually harmed.
 I needed to hear from someone who’d wondered, as I often did, if their students would have been better off with a different adult in front of the classroom.
 I needed to hear from someone who kept teaching in spite of their low points and eventually became a successful teacher.

 In other words, I needed to hear from a future version of myself.

-I don’t send these emails out to most of the people on my mailing list, nor are they part of the material available on this blog.
-They are only for people who are having really, really bad days right now.
+I don’t send these emails out to most of the people on my mailing list, nor are they part of the public material available on this website.
+They are only for teachers who are having really, really bad days right now.